 Rise in support

 One of the biggest positives to have come out of the pandemic is the rise in support for local businesses.
-Whether it be your cafe on the corner offering takeaway food, or your local pub delivering beers, small businesses had to adapt almost overnight to try and keep afloat during lockdown.
+Whether it be your cafe on the corner offering takeaway food, or your local pub delivering beers, small businesses have had to adapt almost overnight to try and keep afloat during lockdowns.

 Data from the YouGov Covid-19 Tracker proves this point, with 62% of respondents saying that they will support local businesses or buy local produce post-pandemic.
 This figure has consistently superseded any other behaviours we have asked about.